-2.4.1 Current Demographics and Economics Trends and Analysis Canyon Lake is a regional resource, with a large portion of its lake, parks and trails visitors coming from the Austin and San Antonio areas.
+2.4.1 Current Demographics and Economics Trends and Analysis

+Canyon Lake is a regional resource, with a large portion of its lake, parks and trails visitors coming from the Austin and San Antonio areas.
 The zone of influence for the socio-economic analysis of Canyon Lake is comprised of nine Texas counties.
 These counties include Comal County, where the lake lies and those directly adjacent; Bexar, Blanco, Guadalupe, Hays, and Kendall Counties.
-Also included in the zone of influence are the nearby counties of Bandera, Caldwell, and parcels adjacent to the lake are owned by residents of the Houston area, and 17.1% of parcels within a half mile of the lake are owned by Houston area residents.
+Also included in the zone of influence are the nearby counties of Bandera, Caldwell, and Travis, whose population regularly contributes to the lake's visitation.

+It is notable that large portions of property owners near the lake are residents of the Houston, Texas area in Harris County.
+Based on information from the Comal County Appraisal District, it is estimated that approximately 12.6 percent (%) of the parcels adjacent to the lake are owned by residents of the Houston area, and 17.1% of parcels within a half mile of the lake are owned by Houston area residents.
 Harris County is not included in the zone of influence for the purposes of this analysis.

-It is notable that large portions of property owners near the lake are residents of the Houston, Texas area in Harris County.
-Based on information from the Comal County Appraisal District, it is estimated that approximately 12.6 percent (%) of the